 After your spouse dies, debt collectors might contact you, claiming that you're legally obligated to pay a debt or that you have an ethical obligation.
 You have the legal right to tell them to stop contacting you or to tell them to talk to the estate executor instead.
 No matter what the collector threatens to do, talk to an attorney before settling any debts.

-- Legal Zoom: Does My Spouse Inherit Property if We Separate?
+- Legal Beagle: Does My Spouse Inherit Property if We Separate?

 - 401k Help Center: What You Need to Know About Naming a Beneficiary for Your 401k